marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > This example is being created in order to show how we can convert strings into floats, not to output a specific example using actual geometry.
 It can be used in different contexts and situations where the input geometry might change.

 > [!NOTE]
 > The str_to_flt_shash is unlikely to return the same values using different strings, but it can happen.
-The str_to_flt_utf won't return the same values.
+The str_to_flt_utf won't return the same values if we use the raw utf value.

 ### str_to_flt_shash
 > [!IMPORTANT]